PavelAB/PavelAB/README.md

 ## 🚲 I’m Pavel

 I’m a web developer with a strong passion for creating and building diverse projects.
-I work on personal applications and am currently seeking a new professional opportunity.
+I work on personal application and am currently seeking a new professional opportunity.

 I enjoy working with React and Node.js on my projects, and I am also learning C# as I aim to take on a new challenge by rewriting my backend in a cleaner, more structured language.